-The department engages with the higher education sector on policy, programs and initiatives and administers legislation for NSW public universities.
+The Department engages with the higher education sector on policy, programs, and strategy on behalf of NSW Government, and administers legislation for the NSW public universities.

 New South Wales has 10 public universities with campuses in over 25 locations and 58 private and not-for-profit providers.
 The department plays a critical role in administering the legislative responsibilities of the state's public universities as well as ensuring ongoing engagement with the NSW Vice Chancellor's Committee, other states, territories and the Commonwealth on policy and implementation issues.

 - develops policy related to higher education in NSW

 - manages stakeholder relations with universities, including strategic engagement with the NSW Vice Chancellors’ Committee and its subcommittees, on behalf of NSW Government